 Scientists have to be able to present their arguments in a precise and convincing way.
 However, when writing their papers, many scientists rely on intuition rather than on concrete methods.
 This course provides participants with all the techniques they need to know in order to state their arguments precisely, correctly and convincingly.
 The course starts with the basic concepts of reasoning and logic: validity and soundness of arguments, deductive and inductive reasoning, common types of logical inferences.
-From these basics we derive useful techniques for argumentation in scientific texts.
-Throughout the course participants get the chance to apply the acquired skills directly to their own work, to get feedback on already existing manuscripts, and to produce new texts on their research topics.
-Courses available in English or German.
+From these basics, we derive useful techniques for argumentation in scientific texts.
+Throughout the course participants get the chance to apply the acquired skills directly to their own work, to get feedback on already existing manuscripts and to produce new texts on their research topics.

 Argumentation in Scientific Writing

 - state their arguments in a precise and logically coherent way

 - quickly identify strengths and weaknesses in arguments

 The seminar is interactive throughout.
 It includes extensive exercises that aim at the application of the acquired skills to the participants’ work.
 Participants can bring existing manuscripts to the course and get the chance to edit them with the help of feedback from other participants and the trainer.

 - seminar script including a bibliography (pdf document)

 Max 12 participants